 The topic of school safety was found to be an area of focus for families and staff.

-Students have indicated that belonging, culture, academic challenges are areas of growth for the District.
+Students have indicated that school culture, positive relationships, and academic challenge are areas of growth for the District.

 The District and sites have been responding to these areas of need throughout the school year.

 SCHOOL PLAN FOR STUDENT ACHIEVEMENT